-Download the latest Windows executable, gsdl3-x.xx-win32.exe, and double click it to start the installation.
-You will be prompted for your computer name and the port number to run Tomcat on (defaults are localhost and 8080).
+Download the latest Windows installer, gsdl3-x.xx-win32.exe, and double click it to start the installation.
+You will be prompted for the installation directory, installation type, your computer name and the port number to run Tomcat on (defaults are localhost and 8080).
 Once Greenstone 3 is installed, you can access the library by selecting Greenstone Digital Library 3 in the Start menu.